-Bettina then found out that the panel firm appointed to her case had represented the council in a previous employment matter.
+Bettina then found out the panel firm appointed to her case had represented the council in a previous employment matter.
 She felt that this should have been declared as a conflict of interest before they were appointed to her.
-She then asked the insurer that she be able to appoint her own solicitor to represent her.
+She then asked the insurer if she be able to appoint her own solicitor to represent her.

 What we said

 We made the decision to uphold the complaint because there was a clear conflict of interest.
 Bettina, as the policyholder, had lost trust in the solicitors as they hadn’t declared this.
 The insurer also didn’t have any other suitable solicitor with the experience and knowledge of employment tribunal claims.